SRileyCoyote/FFLIB_Working_Examples/documentation/MockSetup-Class.md

 # MockSetup Class
 Mocking and Stubbing is a key component and benefit of using FFLIB.
 Beacause of this, many of the test classes will utilize the use of a MockSetup as an Inner Class in the Test Class.
 This Inner Class handles all of the Mocking and Stubbing needed for all of the unit tests for quick re-use in each test method.
-Full Credit to John Towers for the initial design!
+Full Credit to John Towers for showing me this initial design!

 1. [Setup](#setup-mocksetup-class)
     1. [Create ENUM List](#1-create-enum-list)